-If your organization has 250 or more employees or conducts high-risk data processing, you are required to maintain an up-to-date list of your processing activities as laid out by Article 30.
-These records include, but are not limited to the:
+If your organization has 250 or more employees or conducts high-risk data processing, you must maintain an up-to-date list of your processing activities as laid out by GDPR Article 30.
+These records include, but are not limited to:

 - Name and contact information of all data controllers